brooklynrail/brooklynrail-platform/content/people/tacita-dean.md

 name: Tacita Dean
 first_name: Tacita
 last_name: Dean
-short_bio: "**Tacita Dean** works primarily in film.
-She lives and works in Berlin and Los Angeles, where she was the Artist in Residence at the Getty Research Institute in 2014- 2015.
-Dean has been the recipient of numerous prizes including the Kurt Schwitters Prize in 2009 and the Hugo Boss Prize at the Solomon R. Guggenheim Museum, New York, in 2006.
-Solo exhibitions were most recently held in 2022 at MUDAM, Luxembourg, the J. Paul Getty Museum, Los Angeles.
-Dean designed the sets and costumes for The Dante Project, a collaborative production with the Royal Ballet.
-In 2011 Dean’s work _FILM,_ a part of the Unilever Series of Tate Modern and shown in the Turbine Hall, marked the beginning of the campaign to preserve photochemical film."
+short_bio: "**Tacita Dean** is a British European artist.
+Recent solo exhibitions include The Menil Collection, Houston (2024); Bourse de Commerce, Pinault Collection, Paris and Museum of Contemporary Art, Sydney (2023).
+In 2018, a trilogy of solo exhibitions was held simultaneously at the National Portrait Gallery, the National Gallery and the Royal Academy of Arts in London.
+In 2021, she designed the sets and costumes for the ballet The Dante Project, a collaborative production with Wayne McGregor and Thomas Adès, which premiered at the Royal Opera House in London.
+In 2011, Dean’s work _FILM_, shown in the Turbine Hall at Tate Modern, marked the beginning of a campaign to preserve photochemical film."
 portraits:
   - media: 2023/03/tacita-dean
 ---